GSA/search.digitalgov.gov/_posts/2015-06-12-collections.md

 [![News-only search box on NIH.gov's News Releases page](https://9fddeb862c037f6d2190-f1564c64756a8cfee25b6b19953b1d23.ssl.cf2.rackcdn.com/manual-collection-3.png "News-only search box on NIH.gov's News Releases page")](http://www.nih.gov/news/releases.htm)

 [![NIH.gov news-only search results page](https://9fddeb862c037f6d2190-f1564c64756a8cfee25b6b19953b1d23.ssl.cf2.rackcdn.com/manual-collection-4.png "NIH.gov news-only search results page")](http://search.nih.gov/search/docs?affiliate=nih&dc=565&query=autism)

+<a name="sitelimit"></a>

+***Did you know?*** If you don't want to set up a Collection, you can use the `sitelimit` parameter to search a subset of your content.
+Compare the collection-based results above with the results for [the same search using the sitelimit parameter](http://search.usa.gov/search?affiliate=nih&query=autism&sitelimit=nih.gov/news).

+Note that the searcher sees that results are filtered to nih.gov/news in a message under the search box, among other differences.

+Simply add the following line to your form code on your search box to use the `sitelimit` parameter.

+`<input type="hidden" name="sitelimit" id="sitelimit" value="http://www.agency.gov/limittothisfolder">`